splunk/public-o11y-docs/gdi/opentelemetry/collector-addon/collector-addon-intro.rst

       <h2>Differences between the Splunk Distribution of the OpenTelemetry Collector and the Splunk Add-on for the OpenTelemetry Collector<a name="collector-addon-distro-diffs" class="headerlink" href="#collector-addon-distro-diffs" title="Permalink to this headline">¶</a></h2>
    </embed>

 The Collector in the Splunk Add-on for OpenTelemetry is the same Collector offered in Splunk Observability.
-However, the Splunk Add-on for OpenTelemetry provides the added benefit of out-of-the box Collector content and configuration.
+However, the Splunk Add-on provides the added benefit of out-of-the box Collector content and configuration.

 .. list-table::
   :widths: 30 40 40